Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions: Preliminaries

-We now review tree decompositions, which we will customize later for our setting. \begin{definition} A {\em hypergraph} $(G, E)$ is a set $G$ of vertices along with a set of {\em hyperedges} $\mc E \subseteq 2^{G}$. \end{definition} Intuitively, hyperedges are edges that are allowed to contain arbitrarily many nodes.
-Where possible, we will refer to a hypergraph $(G, \mc E)$ as simply $G$. \begin{definition} Let $(G, \mc E)$ be a hypergraph.
-A {\em tree decomposition}, also known as a {\em junction tree} or {\em clique tree}, is a tree $\mc J$, whose vertices are subsets of $V$, such that \begin{enumerate} \item for every $E \in \mc E$, there is a vertex of $\mc J$ containing $E$. \item for every $u \in G$, the subset of nodes $\{ U \in \mc J : u \in U \}$ is nonempty and connected in $\mc J$. \end{enumerate} \end{definition} The sets $U \in \mc J$ are called {\em bags}.
-The {\em treewidth} of $\mc J$ is one less than the size of the largest bag.\footnote{The subtraction of $1$ is so that trees have tree decompositions of treewidth $1$.} The fundamental property of tree decompositions that we will need is the following: \begin{theorem}[Junction tree theorem, e.g. \citealp{Wainwright08:Graphical}, Section~2.5] Let $\mc J$ be a tree decomposition of a graph $G$.
-For each bag $U$, let $\mc D_U$ be a distribution over $\zo^U$.
-Suppose that, for every edge $(U, V) \in E(\mc J)$, the distributions $\mc D_U$ and $\mc D_V$ agree on the marginal distribution $\mc D_{U \cap V}$ over $\zo^{U \cap V}$.
-Then, there exists a distribution $\mc D$ over $\zo^{G}$ such that, for every bag $U$, the marginal of $\mc D$ over $\zo^U$ is exactly $\mc D_U$. \end{theorem}
+We now review tree decompositions and their use in parameterizing integer hulls.
+We refer the reader to~\citet{Wainwright08:Graphical} for further reading on these topics. \begin{definition} Let $G$ be a graph.
+A {\em tree decomposition}, also known as a {\em junction tree} or {\em clique tree}, is a tree $\mc J$, whose vertices are subsets of vertices of $G$, called {\em bags}, such that \begin{enumerate} \item for every edge $(u, v)$ in $G$, there is a bag in $\mc J$ containing both $u$ and $v$, and \item for every vertex\footnote{We will use $u \in G$ to mean $u$ is a vertex in $G$.} $u \in G$, the subset of bags $\{ U \in \mc J : u \in U \}$ is nonempty and connected in $\mc J$. \end{enumerate} \end{definition} The {\em width} of $\mc J$ is the size of the largest bag, minus one.\footnote{The $-1$ is so that trees have treewidth $1$.} Now, consider a convex set of the form\footnote{$\op{conv}$ denotes the convex hull operator. $[m] = \{1, \dots, m\}$.}

-It will be convenient for us to think of tree decompositions as {\em rooted} at some root bag $U \in \mc J$.